High Court grants permission to pay €2.7m tax bill

 Irish arm of New Look putting together survival plan for outlets

-Mr Justice Denis McDonald made the order after New Look said its tax affairs needed to be up to date before it can avail of the Employment Wage Subsidy Scheme (EWSS) for workers.
+Mr Justice Denis McDonald made the order after New Look said its tax affairs needed to be up to date before it could avail of the Employment Wage Subsidy Scheme (EWSS) for workers.

-Monday’s hearing was in advance of an application by the company, for hearing tomorrow Tuesday, to have an examiner appointed.
+Monday’s hearing was in advance of an application by the company, for hearing on Tuesday, to have an examiner appointed.

-Landlords who are owed rent arrears on New Look premises opposed the company’s request to pay Revenue, saying its insolvency is “contrived,” and the tax payment would reduce assets available for other creditors’ claims.
+Landlords who are owed rent arrears on New Look premises opposed the company’s request to pay Revenue, saying its insolvency was “contrived”, and the tax payment would reduce assets available for other creditors’ claims.

 Examiner